JustinBJo/TUDCSE/CSE2510_ML/practice_questions.md

 - Random flip chooses exactly one at random
 - It might be that the prior probabilities are the same
 - This only works for c = 2

+### Practice Exam 2 - Q24 (K-nn)
+Q. Which of the following statements is true for k-NN classifiers?

+1. The classification accuracy is always better with larger values of k.
+2. k-NN is not sensitive to feature scaling.
+3. The decision boundary is linear.
+4. k-NN does not require an explicit training step.

+A. 4

+1. Too large value of k can lead to underfitting
+2. k-nn is sensitive to feature scaling, because it is a classifier that looks at the distances.
+3. K-nn is a non-linear generative model
+4. True, because it computes distances for all the test data points and compute the label.

+### Practice Exam 2 - Q25 (Naive Bayes)
+Q. Select all TRUE statements about Naive Bayes.

+1. Naive Bayes can deal with correlated features.
+2. Naive Bayes is sensitive to feature scaling.
+3. Naive Bayes can handle high dimensional feature spaces.
+4. Naive Bayes has a fast training time.
+5. Naive Bayes can handle continuous and discrete data.
+6. Naive Bayes doesn’t need much training data.

+A. 3,4,5,6

+1. Naive Bayes work by assuming that all features are independent and individually distributed (i.i.d)
+2. Naive Bayes is not sensitive to feature scaling
+3. Naive Bayes just multiplies all the feature values, so it can handle high-d feature space
+4. It has a fast training time
+5. It just multiplies the features, so true
+6. True

 ## Week 4.
 Linear Discriminative Models
 ### 1. Discriminative objective (*)